OOC9490/sei_project0/README.md

 4. You can reset the gameboard at any time by clicking "Restart" (**NOTE:** there is a four second load time for the game board to become "live" again)
 5. The game board will automatically reset if a winner hasn't been found after the 9th turn of play has been confirmed.
 (Shares the same load time as the "Restart" function)

+**NOTE:** when playing with the CPU, the game intentionally disables the ability to interact with the gameboard and buttons for 4 seconds.
+The human player can resume play after the "Computer is making a move!" message disappears.

 ## Technologies used
 - HTML
 - CSS